-Using the failure scenario Faking an API error, you can modify the code to cater for this failure.
+Using the Faking an API error failure scenario, you can modify the code to cater for this failure.
 The API call is asynchronous, and the callback runs outside the context of the Component tree.
-This execution mode means that the error that thrown in the call-back function is not caught by the componentDidCatch method of the ErrorBoundary.
-Therefore, instead of throwing an error in the callback, you update the state of the component.
-You can then use the lifecycle methods of the React component to react to the updated state when it arrives.
-Use a state attribute 'apiCallFailed' to hold the response.
+This execution mode means that the error that is thrown in the call-back function is not caught by the componentDidCatch method of the ErrorBoundary.
+Therefore, instead of exposing the component with the withErrorBoundary HOC, which throws an error, you can update the state of the component.
+You can then retrieve the error state from the WDA hook and handle it as you need.
+The failure branch sets the error value that is returned by the API call as shown in the following example.